wp-plugins/wpchandra-awesome-custom-scrollbar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WPChandra Awesome Custom Scrollbar is a jQuery custom scrollbar for your wordpress website.
 This plugin will enable awesome custom scrollbar.
-You can change scrollbar color, border radius, scroll speed, width, hide delay & other settings.

 == Description ==